crossplane/oam-kubernetes-runtime/design/trait-separated-from-underlying-workload-should-patch-back.md

               value: test
 ```

-This will cause first round re-create of K8s pods, and please notice it won't trigger the canary trait to work.
+This will trigger first round re-create of K8s pods, and please notice the canary trait won't work which makes
-The App will become unstable at this point.
+the App become unstable.

 At the same time, the controller of SecurityContext trait will work and update the deployment again.